AnuroopChak/Spam-Mail-Prediction/README.md

 Analysing the dataset of unemploymnent rat eof India.

 Unemployment is measured by the unemployment rate of a country.
 We all have seen a strike in the uemployment during Coid-19 Lockdown.
-So analysis of the rate of unemployment during the lockdown period is done udsing Python.
+So analysis of the rate of unemployment during the lockdown period is done using Python.

 1) The data is collected and extracted.
 2) The Dataset is then formatted.